MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/create-custom-api-prt.md

 :::image type="content" source="media/custom-api-request-parameter-create-form.png" alt-text="Custom API Request Parameter Create form":::

-Use the information in the table below to create the Request Parameter
+Use the information in the table below to create the Request Parameter.
+For more details see [CustomAPIRequestParameter Table Columns](custom-api-tables.md#customapirequestparameter-table-columns)

 |Label|Description|Can be changed|